JianHMai/Recipes-Recommender-System/README.md

 # Recipes_Recommender_System
-A Recommender System is created using Surprise to recommender recipes to users.
+A Recommender System is created using Surprise to recommend recipes to users.

 ## Algorithms Used
 - kNN with Means